visgl/loaders.gl/docs/developer-guide/creating-loaders-and-writers.md

 ## Accessing the Response object

 Loaders will often use the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve data.
-In most cases, a loader will only be concerned with the data payload, but in some cases it may be desirable access the underlying [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object, available on the `context` parameter.
+In most cases, a loader will only be concerned with the data payload, but in some cases it may be desirable to access the underlying [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object, available on the `context` parameter.

 An example of accessing a HTTP header.